Thaung Tun (politician)

-Thaung Tun (သောင်းထွန်း) is a Burmese politician, the former union minister for ministry of Investment and Foreign Economic Relations and ministry of Union Government Office, former national security advisor and former chairman of Myanmar Investment Commission.
+Thaung Tun (သောင်းထွန်း) is a Burmese politician, a former union minister for ministry of Investment and Foreign Economic Relations and ministry of Union Government Office, former national security advisor and former chairman of Myanmar Investment Commission.

 Education

 He graduated with B.Sc. from Rangoon Arts and Science University and a diploma in French from Institute of Foreign Language, Rangoon.
 He also attended the School of Advanced International Studies (SAIS) at Johns Hopkins University near Washington, D.C., as a Fulbright Scholar from 1984 to 1985.